lsst/LDM-151/index.rst

-The common practice of subtracting the background from each input individually removes features on moderate scales (such as the outer haloes of galaxies, and Galactic cirrus) and can be unstable (especially when the features appear at the edge of a frame) causing increased noise.
+The common practice of subtracting the background from each input individually removes features on moderate scales (such as the outer halos of galaxies, and Galactic cirrus) and can be unstable (especially when the features appear at the edge of a frame) causing increased noise.